-- Mayo: The mayo in this recipe does not have to be any specific kind.
-You can use low fat or fat free mayo if you prefer.
-You could also homemake your mayo.
+- Mayo: The mayonnaise in this recipe does not have to be any specific kind.
+You can use low-fat or fat-free mayo if you prefer.
+You could also home make your mayo.

-- Seasoning: You can use a seasoning blend such as a house seasoning blend or a taco seasoning.
+- Seasoning: You can use a seasoning blend such as all purpose seasoning blend or a taco seasoning.

 - Pepper and Jalapeno: You want to make sure your red bell pepper and jalapeno are completely seedless and chopped into small pieces.